Career Peer Adviser Program

 - Sharing interview tips

-Students attend one full-day training in the beginning of the semester and bi-weekly meetings as a group with the coordinator of the program.
+Students attend one full-day training in the beginning of the semester and hour long bi-weekly meetings as a group with the coordinator of the program.

 Who can apply: Rising sophomores, juniors, and seniors.
 Students must have a minimum cumulative GPA of 2.8.